twist347/naive_interp_lib/README.md

 Some naive header-only interpolation library.

-Dependencies: Boost, CGAL, Openmp, GSL(GNU Scientific Library), Eigen(included)
+Dependencies: Boost, CGAL, Openmp, GSL(GNU Scientific Library), Armadillo.

 There are following namespaces: ```ni::_1d``` for 1-dimension space and ```ni::_2d``` for 2-dimension space
 interpolators.
 All ```_1d``` interpolators have base class ```i_1d_base``` and